-Hurricane Idalia was a powerful hurricane and the first major hurricane to hit the United States during the Atlantic hurricane season of 2023.
+Hurricane Idalia was a powerful hurricane and the only major hurricane to hit the United States during the Atlantic hurricane season of 2023.
 The storm first formed during the period from August 24 to 26, owing from a monsoon trough over Central America.
 Once developed, a tropical depression, then a tropical storm, meandered and intensified between the Yucatan Peninsula and Cuba from August 27 and 29, moving northward later in the period into the southeastern Gulf Of Mexico.
 Lessening vertical wind shear and very warm waters favored rapid intensification once a storm core developed (eyewall), especially on August 29 where it reached hurricane strength.
 The storm continued northward, still rapidly intensifying, until it neared landfall in the Florida "Big-Bend" area, and briefly reached category 4 strength early on August 30.
 The storm had a very large gale (tropical storm) forced wind envelope, extending out at least 150 miles from the center, with a smaller core of hurricane forced winds extending out only 25 miles.
 The storm briefly became a category 4 storm, with 130 MPH winds and a central pressure of 940 MB, before weakening slightly to 125 MPH (due to the start of an eyewall replacement cycle), where it made landfall near Keaton Beach, in Taylor County, Florida.
 The storm continued to the NNE, passing over or near the town of Perry, Florida and near Athena.
 Once over land, the storm encountered drag and was cut off from the warm Gulf waters, and began weakening rapidly under increasing vertical shear as it continued to the Georgia border by mid-day on August 30.
 The storm weakened to a tropical storm, and re-emerged into the Atlantic Ocean on August 31 near South Carolina.
 By this point the storm structure was sheared apart by hostile atmospheric conditions (vertical shear and dry air), and the storm became extra-tropical well southeast and east of the Carolinas.
 The post-tropical low of Idalia passed near Bermuda on September 2, finally becoming absorbed in a low pressure trough there after.
 This storm caused major wind damage, and storm surge over a large area in the Florida "Big-Bend" area.
-At least 6 people were killed and damage was up to 5 billion dollars.
+At least 12 people were killed and damage was up to 4 billion dollars.

 Note - This page may take a while to load on some SLOWER connections!